UoMResearchIT/training/README.md

-# University Of Manchester Research IT training
+# Research IT training at the University Of Manchester
-A meta-repository to navigate training material used by Research IT Enquiries to <its-research-training@manchester.ac.uk>
+A meta-repository to navigate training material used by Research IT.

+Enquiries to <its-research-training@manchester.ac.uk>

 # Lesson repositories